tapih/dotfiles/README.md

 ### Taskbar

-- Update Taskbar not to show default icons.
+- Update the bottom panel not to show default icons.

 ### Input